-Ready to begin with your own organic garden?
+Ready to begin with your own rock garden?
 Do you know where to start or how to begin with it?
 Do you know what products will work for your garden?
 If you have no clue how to answer these last couple questions, the tips that are listed below are for you.

-A tip to prevent dirt from accumulating under your fingernails while working in the garden, use a bar of soap before starting.
+A tip to prevent dirt from accumulating under your fingernails while working in the rock garden, use a bar of soap before starting.
 Rake your fingernails across a bar of soap and it will seal the undersides of your nails so that dirt will not collect beneath them.
 When you are finished in the garden, just use a brush to scrape the soap from beneath them and your nails will still be sparkling clean.

 Vegetable oil can keep your trimmer running smoothly.
 If you find yourself stopping frequently to deal with trimmer line jams and breaks, get some cooking spray or vegetable oil out the next time you need to refill.
 Spray the trimmer line thoroughly before installing, and it will feed smoothly without breaking.

 When removing and replanting perennials, it is important to replenish the soil as well.
 If you remove a large number of perennials, and then replant them without adding additional compost and soil, the bed will be lower, reducing drainage and air circulation.
 Also, the compost will replace nutrients that have been used up by previous growing seasons.

 When planning your home garden, be sure to choose some crops that are typically costly to purchase from your local grocery store.
 By doing this, you can end up saving yourself a lot of money, sometimes fifty dollars or more every month, depending on the crop.
 Plus, you are guaranteed to have the freshest vegetables available